 If MODY is detected early, initial treatment with oral hypoglycemic agents such as sulfonylureas is sufficient.
 However, it is quite probable that insulin therapy might be necessary.

 Diabetes due to genetic defects in insulin action

-Two types have been distinguished in this group so far.
-They are both insulin-resistant by genetic defects.
-For type-A insulin resistance syndrome, there are typical disorders: hyperinsulinemia, skin disorder – acanthosis nigricans (hyperpigmentation and hyperkeratosis (cornification), mostly in groin and armpits) and hyperandrogenism in women.
-The Lawrence syndrome, or Lipodystrophy, is characterized by a massive reduction of subcutaneous fat, which is accompanied by insulin resistance out of the previously undiscovered reason.
+Two types of diabetes are distinguished based on insulin resistance due to genetic defects.
+The type A insulin resistance syndrome is characterized by hyperinsulinemia, skin disorders such as acanthosis nigricans (hyperpigmentation and hyperkeratosis (cornification) mostly involving the groin and armpits) and hyperandrogenism in women.
+Lawrence syndrome or Lipodystrophy is characterized by a massive reduction in subcutaneous fat, which is accompanied by insulin resistance due to previously unknown reasons.

 Diabetes as a result of pancreatic disease

-All the disorders of the exocrine pancreatic secretion, as a defect of the pancreas itself, or as a consequence of another disease, may lead to diabetes.
-Following disorders are included in this group:
+All the exocrine pancreatic disorders due to defective pancreas or as a consequence of another disease may lead to diabetes.
+Such disorders include:

-Diabetes due to disturbed hormone production or regulation (Endocrinopathy)
+Diabetes due to abnormal hormone synthesis or regulation (endocrinopathy)

 Acromegaly (abnormal growth hormone somatotropin)

 - Aldosteronoma (elevated aldosterone production)

-- Glucagonoma (tumor which relates to A-cells of the islets of Langerhans)
+- Glucagonoma (tumor related to A-cells of the islets of Langerhans)